Dear clients and colleagues!

 — Subordination of risk management function;

-— Existence of methodologies approved by the Bank’s respective authorized bodies for detecting and managing risks that are significant to the Bank and for performing stress testing; existence of a reporting system at the Bank pertaining to its significant risks and capital;
+managing risks that are significant to the Bank and for performing stress testing; existence of a reporting system at

-— Consistency in applying and assessing the effectiveness of methodologies for managing risks that are significant to the Bank;
+— Consistency in applying and assessing the effectiveness of methodologies for managing risks that are

-— Oversight performed by the Board of Directors and executive management bodies of the Bank in respect of the Bank’s compliance with risk limits and equity (capital) adequacy requirements set forth in the Bank’s internal documents, and effectiveness and consistency of the application of the Bank’s risk management procedures.
+of the Bank’s compliance with risk limits and equity (capital) adequacy requirements set forth in the Bank’s internal

 This work included procedures selected based on our judgment, such as inquiries, analysis, reading of documents, comparison of the requirements, procedures and methodologies approved by the Bank with the requirements set forth by the Bank of Russia, and the recalculation, comparison and reconciliation of numerical values and other information.